survivejs/webpack-book/manuscript/output/04_module_federation.md

 ReactDOM.render(<App />, container);
 ```

-The styling portion sets up Tailwind for styling so we can make the demonstration look better.
-I've disabled the background image applied to `body` in an earlier demonstration from the _Loading Images_ chapter to make the output look neater.
+The styling portion uses Tailwind setup from the _Eliminating Unused CSS_ chapter for styling so we can make the demonstration look better.

 If you `npm run start:mf`, you should see the application running.
-In case you click on any of the buttons,
+In case you click on any of the buttons, the selection should change.

 ## Separating bootstrap